 On the drive home I stopped in Girdwood and ate the best cheesy-jalapeno hot dog ever to ease my pain.
 Arctic exploration builds up hunger.

-Haunted by my failure, on Monday after work , I kidnapped my wife and we headed out to the glacier.
-Hiking to the glacier is much more fun and less unnerving with a companion.
+Haunted by my failure, the next day I kidnapped my wife and we headed to the glacier.
+Hiking to the glacier is much more fun and less nerve-wracking with a companion.
 Kristi walked in front of me, serving as my canary in the coal mine.
-If she fell through a soft spot in the ice, that would be a good indication for me to turn back, I surmised.
+If she fell through a soft spot in the ice, that would be a good indication for me to turn back.

 After walking for nearly an hour, we reached the point where I retreated the day before.
 We walked another 100 feet or so and were greeted with this stunning view: